temporalio/edu-interacting-with-workflows-python-code/exercises/sending-signals-external/README.md

 ## Part A: Defining and Handling the Signal

-1. This exercise contains one Client that runs two different Workflows — `PizzaWorkflow.order_pizza` and `FulfillOrderWorkflow.fulfill_order`.
+This exercise contains one Client that runs two different Workflows — `PizzaWorkflow.order_pizza` and `FulfillOrderWorkflow.fulfill_order`.
 Both Workflows are defined in `workflow.py`. `PizzaWorkflow.order_pizza` is designed not to complete its final activity — `send_bill` — until it receives a Signal from `FulfillOrderWorkflow.fulfill_order`.
 You'll start by defining that Signal.

-Edit `workflow.py`.
+1. Edit `workflow.py`.
 At the bottom of the `PizzaWorkflow` definition, add a Signal function for `fulfill_order_signal()`.
 It should be decorated with `@workflow.signal` and take an additional boolean argument called `success`.
-When the signal is received, if `success==True`, it should call `self._pending_confirmation.put(True)`, enabling the `PizzaWorkflow` to compelete.
+When the signal is received, if `success==True`, it should set self._signal_received to `True` and call `await self._pending_confirmation.put(success)`, enabling the `PizzaWorkflow` to compelete.
 2. Save the file.

 ## Part B: Getting a Handle on your Workflow